GradientFlowAI/AI100/README.md

 ![The AI $100 Million Revenue Club](https://gradientflow.com/wp-content/uploads/2022/04/AI100-Bignum-2022-04-04.png)

-If you want to contribute to this list of pivotal startups (please do), use the [submission form on our blog post](https://gradientflow.com/the-ai-100m-club/) or send a pull request along with the following information:
+If you want to contribute to this list of **Pegacorn**<sup>1</sup> startups (please do), use the [submission form on our blog post](https://gradientflow.com/the-ai-100m-club/) or send a pull request along with the following information:
 * Company Name and website (URL).
 * Links to references that document annual revenue.